 Slow and steady may have helped the tortoise beat the hare, but if you’re serious about losing body fat and getting back into shape you need to be clever with your cardio for the fastest-possible results, says New Body Plan editorial director Joe Warner

-That’s because endurance-based cardio exercise doesn’t push your heart, lungs and muscles hard enough to initiate the process in which your body is forced to start tapping into fat cells to release fuel for energy.
+The main reason is because endurance-based cardio exercise doesn’t push your heart, lungs and muscles hard enough to initiate the process in which your body is forced to start tapping into fat cells to release fuel for energy.

 Don’t get us wrong: cardio can be great for your physical and mental health, but to turn running, cycling, swimming or any other type of cardio sessions into a legitimate fat-torching activity you need to get more intense.